Aiven-Open/klaw-docs/docs/cluster-management/kafka-cluster-sync/sync-schemas-from-cluster.md

-# Synchronize Schemas from cluster
+# Synchronize schemas from cluster

-To synchronize schemas from a Schema Registry server to Klaw, follow the below procedure, which involves retrieving the topics and their schema versions from an existing Schema registry cluster and saving them to the topic.
+To synchronize schemas from a schema registry server to Klaw, follow the below procedure, which involves retrieving the topics and their schema versions from an existing schema registry cluster and saving them to the topic.

-As Topic Owners own schemas, this functionality allows you to select topics with schemas and synchronize them with Klaw metadata.
+As topic owners own schemas, this functionality allows you to select topics with schemas and synchronize them with Klaw metadata.

 :::note
 A schema can have multiple versions.
-During synchronization, Klaw will delete and replace any existing schema and its versions associated with the selected topics with those available on the Schema Registry server.
+During synchronization, Klaw will delete and replace any existing schema and its versions associated with the selected topics with those available on the schema registry server.
 :::

 ## Prerequisites